-In principle, P2PP 2.13.2 will work within any Java Virtual Machine which supports the Java Runtime Environment (JRE) 1.5.0.
+In principle, P2PP 2.13.2 will work within any Java Virtual Machine which supports the Java Runtime Environment (JRE) 1.6.0 or newer.
 It has been reported to work on a variety of Unix platforms and Linux distributions, as well as MacOS X.

 Note: the installation kit which we provide does not allow the tool to run under Windows.

 The official ESO integration and testing platform for P2PP 2.13.2 is Scientific Linux 4.3.

 We provide the installation kit for P2PP in the form of a tarball (see below).You should have Java 1.6 or newer installed on your machine to run the software.
 As a courtesy we also provide ready-to-use Java tarballs for some platforms.